zendframework/zendframework/README.md

       http://zend-framework-community.634137.n4.nabble.com/Change-to-Zend-Mvc-Application-s-event-identifiers-tp4656517.html

+  - The PRG plugin now allows passing no arguments; if you do so, the currently matched route will be used for the redirect.
 - Zend\Paginator
   - Removes the factory() and related methods.
 This was done to be more consistent with other components, and also because the utility was not